 Getting up early, we are greeted by the mountains in the central Himalaya.
 We begin after breakfast, walking through the valley and follow the Lantang river.
 A teahouse is seen en route.
 Nearby is also a large boulder upon which Guru Rinpoche is said to have meditated.
 Rumous of his footprint are seen here also.
 We cross the village, and see numerous Yak and goats.
 We cross a suspension bridge and walk to reach Kyanjin Gumpa.
 An amazing view of the Lantang Lirung glacier is seen from the route right after crossing the suspension bridge.
 This glacier is where many rookie peak climbers train for their mountain adventures.
 At Kyanjin gumba we grab lunch, visit a small bakery and a factory selling real Yak Cheese freshly made.
 Tibetan influence and ancestry is apparent in this region.
 We stay overnight at Kyanjin Gumba.

-Today we have two options for our trek, either to Kyangjin Ri or to Cherko Ri.
-Kyangjin Ri is slightly shorter however views from Cherko Ri are much better.
+Today we have two options for our trek, either to Kyangjin Ri or to Cherkhuri Ri (Tsergo Ri).
+Kyangjin Ri is slightly shorter however views from Tsergo Ri are much better.
 We grab a very early breakfast and begin our ascend.

 Option 1: Kyangjin Ri

-As we ascend to Kyangjin Ri, we get views of Ganjala Peak, Ganjala Pass, Lantang Peaks and Yala Pass.
+As we ascend to Kyangjin Ri, we get views of Ganjala Peak, Ganjala Pass, Lantang Peaks, and Yala Pass.
 We also see the Cherko Ri.
-Towards our back lie the amazing Himalaya when walking.
-At the top of Kyangjin Ri, we see amazing 360 degree views of the Himalayas that surround us.
-After taking our fill of the amazing scenery, we return back to our lodge for lunch and explore the monastery and the village.
+Towards our back lie the amazing Himalayas when walking.
+At the top of Kyangjin Ri, we see amazing 360-degree views of the Himalayas that surround us.
+After taking our fill of the amazing scenery, we return to our lodge for lunch and explore the monastery and the village.

-Moving towards Cherko Ri, we take packed lunch and go to see the spot the footprint of Guru Rinpoche can be found.
-We cross a river, climb steeply along the trail as we see amazing backgrounds of Lantang Peak, Ganjala Peak, Ganchenpo Peak, Nayakhang Peak and Lantang Valley.
-When we reach the top, we see the best 360 view of the Himalaya including Sisapangba, which lies in Tibet and Langsisa, Dorje Lakpa which lie in Nepal.
-We take our packed lunch amid the wonderful views and can even feed birds that are perch on top of the hill.
+Moving towards Cherkhuri Ri (Tsergo Ri), we take a packed lunch and see where Guru Rinpoche's footprint can be found.
+We cross a river, and climb steeply along the trail, seeing amazing backgrounds of Lantang Peak, Ganjala Peak, Ganchenpo Peak, Nayakhang Peak, and Lantang Valley.
+When we reach the top, we see the best 360 views of the Himalayas including Sisapangba, which lies in Tibet, and Langsisa, Dorje Lakpa which lies in Nepal.
+We take our packed lunch amid the wonderful views and can even feed birds perch atop the hill.
 Descending is quite difficult as the trail becomes slippery in winter.
 Climbing Cherko Ri is almost impossible during the winter.
 Most describe the final ascent and initial descent of Cherko Ri as being the most difficult due to the ice and altitude.

-We return back to Kyangjin Gumba for the night.
+We return to Kyangjin Gumba for the night.

-We take a drive from Syaprebesi back to Kathmandu.
+We take a drive from Syabrubesi back to Kathmandu.
 Following the scenic trail.
 Again we have to stop at numerous army checkpoints and police checkpoints to register that we have completed the trek and are safe.
-We can stop by for lunch nearby Trishuli also or in teh bustling town of Bidur.
-Depending on the road traffic and condition, there are numerous ways to reach Kathmandu.
-On a clear day the route is vibrant and we can even see the many central himalayan mountains from the vehicle.
+We can stop by for lunch near Trishuli also or in the bustling town of Bidur.
+Depending on the road traffic and conditions, there are numerous ways to reach Kathmandu.
+On a clear day, the route is vibrant and we can even see the many central Himalayan mountains from the vehicle.
 We reach Kathmandu in the evening and you will be free to enjoy the amazing completion of the Lantang Valley Trek in Kathmandu.

 Today's schedule includes visits to Swayambhunath, also known as the monkey Temple, Pashupatinath, one of Nepal's largest temples, and Bouddhanath, a large and ancient stupa.